404 Pages That Are On-Brand and Keep Your Customers

 Okay, back to clever and smart . . . . .

 7 | airbnb

-Airbnb has done a good job.
+Airbnb has done a good job with this animation.
 If you go to the actual page, you can see that the girl starts out smiling with her ice cream cone and then her ice cream falls.
 I’m not exactly sure what the ice cream has to do with travelling, but it is relatable and it fits.
 Just as important, it gives the user options to get where they wanted to go.
 Also note the Search bar at the top of the page.

 8 | drybar

 This is a salon that only does one thing: they wash and blow dry your hair - that’s it.
 This could not be any more on-brand, but I do wish that they helped you get back to where you wanted to go in the first place.

 Similar to Airbnb, Southwest has an animated page (the red directional thing moves back and forth).
 100% on-brand and some tips to help you out.

 10 | Peter Millar

 A lot of these have been cute and quirky, but if that is not your brand, don’t do it for the sake of cleverness.
 Peter Millar stays elegant and simple with a dash of style, just like their clothes.
 Font and colors are spot on.
 The options they give you most likely will take you where you need to go.
 And as we are going to see more and more often, there is a help chatbox in the lower right corner.
 Personally, I would like to see them be a bit more creative, but I don’t know the inner workings of their strategies or their audience, so am assuming this works for them.

 This boutique hotel in Chattanooga keeps it simple, but elegant and fun.
 Chances are, their visitor is looking for information about the hotel or one of their restaurants which are all right here.
 It also educates the visitor who may have not known about the restaurants.